Stock Market Liquidity and the Trading Costs of Asset Pricing Anomalies

 37 Pages Posted: 28 May 2019 Last revised: 14 Jan 2020

 Date Written: April 24, 2019

-Using a large database of the US institutional investors’ trades, this paper revisits the question of anomalies-based portfolio transaction costs.
-The real costs paid by large investors to implement the well-identified size, value, and momentum anomalies are lower than what has been documented in the previous studies.
-We find that the average investor pays an annual transaction cost of 17bps for size, 24bps for value, and 274bps for momentum.
-The three strategies generate statistically significant returns of respectively 5.21%, 2.79% and 2.77% after accounting for transaction costs.
+Using a large database of the US institutional investors' trades, this paper sheds new light on the question of anomalies-based portfolio transaction costs.
+We find that the real costs paid by large investors to implement the well-identified Fama-French anomalies (size, value, investment, and profitability) and Carhart momentum are significantly lower than documented in the previous studies.
+We show that the average investor pays an annual transaction cost of 16bps for size, 23bps for value, 31bps for investment and profitability and 222bps for momentum.
+The five strategies generate statistically significant net returns after accounting for transaction costs of respectively 4.29%, 1.98%, 4.45%, 2.69%, and 2.86%.
 When the market impact is taken into account, transaction costs reduce substantially the profitability of the well-known anomalies for large portfolios, however, these anomalies remain profitable for average size portfolios.
-The break-even capacities in terms of fund size are $ 206 billion for size, $ 16.1 billion for value and $ 310 million for momentum.
+The break-even capacities in terms of fund size are $ 184 billion for size, $ 38 billion for value, $ 17 billion for profitability, $ 14 billion for investment and $ 410 million for momentum.

 Keywords: Trading Costs, Market Impact, Liquidity, Anomalies-based Investments